jsravn/dotfiles/README.md

 These are my dotfiles, after I declared technical bankruptcy on my [NixOS](https://github.com/jsravn/dotfiles-nixos) configuration.

-Going for simple and fast to get things done.
+Going for simple, fast, and lazy to get things done.
 It uses chezmoi for everything.

 # manual stuff